-4 Critical Things We Learned About Fashion Firms In Q1
+4 Critical Things We Learned About Fashion Firms in Q1

 Profits Aren’t Keeping Up

-What do Shoe Carnival, Journeys and DSW all have in common?
+What do Shoe Carnival, Journeys and DSW have in common?
 In the first quarter, it appeared to be slipping profits.

-Shoe Carnival and Journeys both blamed delays in income tax refunds — in addition to other company-specific factors for their shortcomings.
+Shoe Carnival and Journeys both blamed delays in income tax refunds, in addition to other company-specific factors, for their shortcomings.

 Genesco’s prize horse Journeys, for example, continued to grapple with shifts in consumer demands in the first quarter as management worked toward updating the retailer’s assortment to better reflect the changing tastes of its target demographic.
 (Genesco said last year that it had stocked a heavy assortment of canvas sneakers at a time when its target customer was seeking more retro styles.)

-Meanwhile, Shoe Carnival’s profits tumbled 23 percent, to $8.2 million, or 48 cents per share, missing consensus bets for earnings per share of 50 cents.
+Meanwhile, Shoe Carnival’s profits tumbled 23 percent to $8.2 million, or 48 cents per share, missing consensus bets for earnings per share of 50 cents.

-Off-price footwear seller DSW said it Q1 profits also fell 23 percent year-over-year, to $23 million, or 28 cents per diluted share.
+Off-price footwear seller DSW said its Q1 profits fell 23 percent year-over-year to $23 million, or 28 cents per diluted share.
 Adjusted profits slipped to $25.7 million, or 32 cents per diluted share, missing analysts’ forecasts for diluted earnings per share of 35 cents.